asyncapi/training/VIDEO_1_SCRIPT.md

 I think it would be great to give some example of API related to AsyncAPI, any idea or suggestion?

-Farewell:
+## Goodbye to viewer

-I hope that the idea of what an API is and its environment is clearer now to you.
-It’s good to know what was the long and winding road and previous efforts done before a tool is implemented.
+I hope that the idea of what an API is and its environment are clearer now to you.
+It’s good to know what was the long, winding road and previous efforts made before a tool is implemented.

-If you have any questions about it do not hesitate to ask through the AsyncAPI Slack or through GitHub.
-Join the community and participate!
-Join us in the following videos :)
+If you have any questions about today's video, do not hesitate to ask through the AsyncAPI Slack or through our GitHub Discussions.
+Join our Open-Source community and participate!